Soaring Weather Resources

 Dr. Jack's BLIPMAPS

-Here are links which give more detailed information about the different BLIPMAPS.
+Here are links that give more detailed information about the different BLIPMAPS.

 - RUCorcasts: These forecast out to 12 hours, are available for five hours through the day and are updated at 3 hour intervals.
 For the same forecast period the RUC forecast is available ~1hr earlier.
 These have 20 km horizontal resolution and have a better vertical BL resolution